chrisi2023/chrisi2023/README.md

 ### Hi there 👋

-I am a Fabasoft Developer who is currently studying TI (Technical Computer Science).
+My Name is Gschladt Christian.
+I am from FH Albstadt Sigmaringen and taking TI (Technical Computer Science).
+I work parttime as Softwaredeveloper by DXC Germany.

 <!--
 **chrisi2023/chrisi2023** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.